WordlerStudio/Wordler/README.md

 ## Contributing

 >[!WARNING]
-> Windows building was not tested.
+> Windows building was not tested, althrough it should be possible to build this project on this plaform.
+The MacOS building was not tested either and we don't plan adding support to it.

 In order to compile Wordler you need to install:
 - gcc and g++ (GNU C Compiler): compiling the project